eastskykang/machine-learning-project/README.rst

 Getting Started (Linux)
 -----------------------

 First you need to install miniconda_ on your system.
+If you already have Anaconda installed you can skip this step.

 Having installed miniconda, clone the repository and run the setup script: